Snipe

 Building from source

-4. Run make build to build the program
+5. Run make release or make debug to build the program

-5. The final executable will be built at build/snipe
+6. Once built, the final executable will be located at bin/snipe